nerzh/everscale-client-ruby/README.md

    Must be specified in milliseconds.
 Default is 60000 (1 min).
   - latency_detection_interval: Number&lt;Optional&gt;

    Maximum value for the endpoint's blockchain data syncronization latency (time-lag).
-Library periodically checks the current endpoint for blockchain data syncronization latency.
+Library periodically checks the current endpoint for blockchain data synchronization latency.
 If the latency (time-lag) is less then `NetworkConfig.max_latency` then library selects another endpoint.
    Must be specified in milliseconds.
 Default is 60000 (1 min).
   - max_latency: Number&lt;Optional&gt;